boppingshoe/Ms.GSI/README.md

 <img src="man/figures/README-example_trace_plot-1.png" width="100%" />

-We also have a detailed document on the model and instructions (work in progress).
-Once you install the package, you can call the document using `vignette("Ms.GSI")`.
+We also documented in details on the mathematical model of multistage framework and instructions for using *Ms.GSI* package.
+Once you installed *Ms.GSI*, you can call the document using `vignette("msgsi_vignette")`.